-Dell’Oro Group has published a series of reports that detail various data centre infrastructure markets, with some exhibiting substantial growth and others on a downward spiral.
+Dell'Oro Group has published a series of reports that detail various data center infrastructure markets, with some exhibiting substantial growth and others on a downward spiral.

 Dell'Oro Group has forecast the server market to surge US$10 billion higher in 2018 before growth rates taper.
 Another trend emerging is the vendor landscape moving towards lower cost white box cloud servers.

 The skyrocketing growth this year has been attributed to rising average selling prices as a result of vendors passing on higher commodity prices and end-users opting for higher-end server configurations.

 “Although we forecast a five-year compounded annual growth rate of only two percent, the growth of the server market in 2018 will be at an unprecedented level," says Dell'Oro Group senior business analysis manager Baron Fung.